TRIQS/tprf/doc/about.rst

 Authors
 =======

-These two-particle response function routines has been written by H. U.R.
-Strand, N. Wentzell, with TRIQS-library support from O. Parcollet.
+TPRF has been written by Hugo U.R.
+Strand with TRIQS-library support from N. Wentzell and O. Parcollet.

 License
 =======